openbmc/docs/contributing.md

 ---------

 OpenBMC has quite a modular structure, consisting of small daemons with a limited set of responsibilities.
-These communicate over dbus with other components, to implement the complete BMC system.
+These communicate over D-Bus with other components, to implement the complete BMC system.

-The BMC's interfaces to the external world are typically through a separate daemon, which then translates those requests to dbus messages.
+The BMC's interfaces to the external world are typically through a separate daemon, which then translates those requests to D-Bus messages.

 These separate projects are then compiled into the final system by the overall 'openbmc' build infrastructure.